-

 An ideal scenario might be to allow 3-4 days to visit a few national parks before heading to the beach for as long as you like.
 It’s worth bearing in mind that some of the province’s national parks deserve an entire day to themselves.
 For example, it’s easy to spend several hours walking the trails of Rincón de la Vieja National Park.

 Need help planning your trip?
-Check our Costa Rica itineraries, or talk to our Costa Rica experts.
+Check out our Costa Rica itineraries, or talk to our Costa Rica experts.

 What is the best time to visit?